x

 What is Medication-Assisted Treatment (MAT)?

-Medication-Assisted Treatment (MAT) is a comprehensive approach to treating substance use disorders, including opioid use disorder (OUD), alcohol use disorder, and nicotine addiction.
-Recently, this treatment is being increasingly used to treat methamphetamine use disorder (MUD), with promising results.
+Medication-Assisted Treatment (MAT) is a comprehensive approach used to treat substance use disorders, including opioid use disorder (OUD), alcohol use disorder, and nicotine addiction.
+In recent years, clinicians have also explored how MAT can support people recovering from methamphetamine use disorder (MUD), with emerging research showing promising results.

 How does MAT work?